progit/old-site/_posts/tips/2010-03-04-smart-http.markdown

 <h2>Setting up Smart HTTP</h2>

-So, Smart-HTTP is basically just enabling a CGI that calls the new
+So, Smart-HTTP is basically just enabling the new CGI script that is provided with Git called
 <a href="http://www.kernel.org/pub/software/scm/git/docs/git-http-backend.html">`git-http-backend`</a>
-script on the server.
+on the server.
 This CGI will read the path and headers sent by the revamped `git fetch` and `git push` binaries who have learned to communicate in a specific way with a smart server.
 If the CGI sees that the client is smart, it will communicate smartly with it, otherwise it will